Best Putters For High Handicappers 2026: Tested And Reviewed

 Type Of Putter

-This refers to the club head.
+This refers to the club head shape.
 The two major types are mallet and blade putters, although there are others that roughly fall into one of these categories.
 Understanding what type of putter is best for you is a great way to start putting better.

 RELATED: Best Putting Drills To Make You A Better Putter